 Healthcare for International Students

-Whether you pay for healthcare during your stay in the UK will depend on your visa and/ or the documents you hold.
+Whether you pay for healthcare during your stay in the UK will depend on your visa and/or the documents you hold.

 If you choose to use an EU-issued EHIC you may have to pay for any NHS healthcare you receive that is not deemed medically necessary.

 If you are a citizen of Iceland, Liechtenstein, or Switzerland, you may have to pay for any NHS healthcare you receive.
-Any treatment that you need to pay for will be charged at 150% of the national NHS rate.
+Any treatment you need to pay for will be charged at 150% of the national NHS rate.

 What Treatment can I get from the NHS?